dapp-mans-switch/dapp-mans-switch/notes.md

 * If you have tokens, you can stake them and get rewarded for your honesty and work of opening and publishing secrets at the right time.

 ## upload of a secret
-* ON CHAIN 1,000 tokens (let's reffer to them as lottery winner tokens) are selected per upload of a secret, at random
+* ON CHAIN 1,000 tokens (let's refer to them as lottery winner tokens) are selected per upload of a secret, at random
 * the owners of these lottery winner tokens receive one secret share of the uploaded secret's decryption key

 * 50% of the `total_reward_tokens` are distributed among the *honest* lottery winner token holders at after the expiry time of the secret.